CharityTeam/New-Project3--backend/README.md

- # What is the app about:
+ # What is The App About:

  A web application that target indvisuals who live inside shelters and house care to get their needs.  it's a non profit organization that provides a direct support to an individuals.

- # technologies used:
+ # Technologies Used:

  - node.